Prednisolone is a similar drug of the new generation. An analogue of prednisolone without side effects. Indications for use

 • allergic conjunctivitis;

-As an external agent, prednisolone is used for allergies and for the treatment of inflammatory skin diseases of non-microbial etiology.
-Indications for the use of the ointment are as follows:
+As an external agent, prednisolone is used for allergies and for the treatment of inflammatory skin diseases non-microbial etiology.
+Indications for use of the ointment are as follows:

 • dermatitis (contact, allergic and atopic);